Blog Layout

 Signs that Your Cat Needs Immediate Veterinary Assistance

 Most of the time, if you don’t see signs of an embedded foreign object in the paw, and the foot is not broken, you can clean and dress the wound and let it heal on its own.
 However, if your cat is showing signs of breathing problems, choking, trouble swallowing, or drooling, then it may indicate an allergic reaction and you will need to bring your cat to a veterinarian right way.
+If your cat is clearly in pain and the feet are severely swollen or bleeding, then have him or her checked out as this could be a sign of an illness or severe injury that needs a medical or surgical intervention.
+Never give your cat any medications, either topical or orally, without your veterinarian's permission.

 Things You Can Do to Prevent Paw Injuries

-13 Feb, 2024
+13 February 2024

 If left untreated, roundworms and hookworms can cause serious health problems for your pet.
 Read about the signs in this blog and how to take action.